By the numbers: The economy this week

 Highlights of key economic statistics from last week compiled by Putnam Investments.

-- Euro area annual inflation declined to 0.9% in September from 1.0% in August, Eurostat reported.
+- Euro area annual inflation fell to 0.7% in October from 0.8% in September, Eurostat noted.

 - The yield on the 10-year U.S. Treasury note declined.